-12.9 Nature of the fault judgment.
+12.9 Nature of the default42 judgment.

-- (1) Default judgment on a claim for - (a) a specified sum of money, must be judgment for payment of that amount or, if a part has been paid, the amount certified by the claimant as outstanding - (i) if the defendant has applied for time to pay under Part 14, at the time and rate ordered by the Court; or - (ii) in all other cases, at the time and rate specified in the request for judgment;29 - (b) an unspecified sum of money, must be judgment for the payment of an amount to be decided by the Court;30 - (c) goods, must be - (i) judgment requiring the defendant either to deliver the goods or pay their value as assessed by the Court; - (ii) judgment requiring the defendant to pay the value of the goods as assessed by the Court; or - (iii) if the Court gives permission, a judgment requiring the defendant to deliver the goods without giving the defendant the alternative of paying their assessed value. - (2) An application for permission to enter a default judgment under paragraph (1)(c)(iii) must be supported by evidence on affidavit. - (3) A copy of the application and the evidence under paragraph (2) must be served on the defendant against whom judgment has been sought even though that defendant has failed to file an acknowledgement of service or a defence. - (4) Default judgment where the claim is for some other remedy shall be in such form as the Court considers the claimant to be entitled to on the statement of claim. - (5) An application for the Court to determine the terms of the judgment under paragraph (4) need not be on notice but must be supported by evidence on affidavit and rule 11.15 does not apply.
+- (1) Default judgment on a claim for - (a) a specified sum of money, must be judgment for payment of that amount or, if a part has been paid, the amount certified by the claimant as outstanding - - (i) if the defendant has applied for time to pay under Part 14, at the time and rate ordered by the Court; or - (ii) in all other cases, at the time and rate specified in the request for judgment,43 - (b) an unspecified sum of money, must be judgment for the payment of an amount to be decided by the Court;44 - (c) goods, must be - (i) judgment requiring the defendant either to deliver the goods or pay their value as assessed by the Court; - (ii) judgment requiring the defendant to pay the value of the goods as assessed by the Court; or - (iii) if the Court gives permission, a judgment requiring the defendant to deliver the goods without giving the defendant the alternative of paying their assessed value. - (2) An application for permission to enter a default judgment under paragraph (1)(c)(iii) must be supported by evidence on affidavit. - (3) A copy of the application and the evidence under paragraph (2) must be served on the defendant against whom judgment has been sought even though that defendant has failed to file an acknowledgement of service or a defence.